Loading...

 Lab 38: Monitoring System with top

 Monitor a high-load Linux system with top to identify resource pressure and the heaviest processes in real time.
-Sort by memory inside the UI, exit cleanly, and confirm where to find help and usage options.
+Sort by memory inside the UI, exit cleanly, then confirm where to find help and usage options.

 troubleshooting core services